R

 Best places to start

-• The DfE Analytics Academy host an online R training course on trello.
+• The DfE Analytics Academy host an online R training course on SharePoint.
 This is a great resource full of reproducible examples using DfE data.
 The course takes you through initially getting R downloaded, all the way through to developing apps in RShiny.

 • There is also the DfE R training guide, which is a great starting point and reference to guide you through how to get started using R and RStudio.